Building a QuickStart Tennis Pathway in Buckingham County

 - Rich Michaels, former QCV Board Member and Director of Training, and has taught over 400 Buckingham County kids, using the QuickStart Tennis format

-- Zelda Maxie now leads the QuickStart After-School program.
+- Zelda Maxie now leads the QuickStart After-School programs.
 Her efforts earned a well-deserved feature article in the Farmville Herald Weekender Edition on 12/10/2014.

 - Equipment grant and training for Buckingham County Preschool